arcann/bi_etl/docs/source/index.rst

                                                                                           * update_not_in_set, update_not_processed
 :class:`~bi_etl.components.hst_table.Hst_Table`                     Yes        Yes        Inherits from Table.
 Adds ability to correctly load versioned
                                                                                           tables.
 Supports both type 2 dimensions and date versioned warehouse tables.
-Also has cleanup_spurious_versions method
+Also has cleanup_versions method
                                                                                           to remove version rows that are not needed (due to being redundant).
 :class:`~bi_etl.components.data_analyzer.DataAnalyzer`              No         Yes        Produces a summary of the columns in the data rows passed to the